The Network awarded 47 Post Doctoral Research Projects over 4 rounds:

 Dr Gwenin, The first preclinical analysis for a novel magnetically directed cancer treatment

 Dr Loveridge, Novel antibacterial and antifungal natural products from Pseudomonas mesoacidophila

 Prof Casini, Targeting G-quadruplex nucleic acid structures with caffeine gold compounds for cancer treatment

 Dr Westwell, Developing Bcl3 inhibitors as anti-metastatic drug candidates

 Dr Brancale, Development of a safer method for corneal stromal photo-crosslinking to stop the progression of keratoconus or to treat bacterial corneal infections

 Round 3 Funded Projects

-The Network has recently awarded 10 round 3 research project grants.
+The Network awarded 10 round 3 research project grants.
 These include (PI and title):